-DISSERTATION CONTINUING STUDY EDD 798
+EDD 798 DISSERTATION CONTINUING STUDY

 Must be taken if EDD 797 is not completed within a single semester.
 May be taken a total of three times across three consecutive terms (terms are Fall, Spring, and Summer).
-Pass/fail only.
+Credit/no credit only.

-CONTINUING ENROLLMENT EDD 799
+EDD 799 CONTINUING ENROLLMENT

 Must be taken if EDD 797 is not completed and EDD 798 was taken three times.
 Must be taken every consecutive term until EDD 797 is successfully completed or seven-year program limit has elapsed.
-Pass/ fail only.
+Credit/ no credit only.